manahiyo831/RadioFieldAR_tinySA-ULTRA/README.md

 https://developers.google.com/ar/develop/runtime

-Basically you need to set up several setting to tinySA.
+Basically you need to set several setting to tinySA.
 This app is just getting marker data from it.

 ![tinySA](https://user-images.githubusercontent.com/83148498/218465991-3579383c-a6ac-4fd7-9f6b-f363d9a33b1d.png)